 The cap will not apply to ‘working families on Universal Credit’ whose earnings are above a certain level.

 More information about the Benefit Cap is available at www.gov.uk/benefit-cap which includes an online benefits cap calculator, where you can test if it might apply to you.
-If the cap affects you, your Housing Benefit will go down and you may need to plan for this.

 Think about these options:

 - Can you or your partner get work, or increase your hours of work, so that you can claim Working Tax Credit?
 This would mean the cap would not apply to you

 - Can anybody in your household get one of the benefits that mean that the cap won’t apply to you, or get one of the benefits that won’t be counted?